Leane-Matejko/star-student-android-fyp/diary.md

 ### Week 7 - 03/11
 - Prototype created with Figma using process flow diagram previously created.
 Outlines the serveral features outlined in the project, and creates a possible layout for the UI.
 - **Next steps:** Create the user accounts and connect the database.

+### Week 8 - 10/11
+- Found cloud database options, and decided to use Firebase due to the volume of documentation and pre-existing intergrations.
+- **Next steps:** Developing the UI and navigation.

+### Week 9 - 17/11
+- Completed research about architectual models and best practises.
+Currently untilising clean architecture methodology with the project using a MVVM structure for communciation and separation.
+Basic UI for the sign in and register pages completed, with some base of the model and viewmodels completed.
+Reusable UI components are also available outside of the currently completed ones.
+A navigtion system has been implemented, and users are able to move around sign in/ register portion of the app.
+- **Next steps:** Create the user accounts and complete the model for sign in and register .